Abhinandan-KP/muledetection/Readme.md

 **Algorithm:**

-1. Define structuring band: $8,500 to $10,000 (15% margin below threshold)
+1. Define the structuring band: $8,500 to $10,000 (a 15% margin below the reporting threshold)
-2. Count sent transactions per account falling in the band
+2. Count sent transactions per account that fall within the band
-3. Flag if ≥3 transactions in band
+3. Flag accounts with 3 or more qualifying transactions

-**Complexity:** O(T) — single pass over all transactions.
+**Complexity:** O(T) — a single pass over all transactions.

 ---